Yuelarbah walking track

 Accessible options

-The first 600m of this track to where it crosses Flaggy Creek is a mix of sealed bitumen, timber boardwalk, and compacted gravel pathway.
-It's suitable for wheelchairs, prams and visitors with limited mobility.
+The first 600m of this track up to the Flaggy Creek crossing is a mix of sealed bitumen, timber boardwalk, and compacted gravel pathway.
+It's suitable for wheelchairs, prams and people with reduced mobility.

 Getting there and parking